Skip to content

 Too much coding is bad for the health of your project!
 The tragedy of the modern software situation is that, even without using the most advanced tools, almost any approach can be made to work, if enough effort is put into it by some brilliant programmers.
 But at what a cost in time slippage, late nights, stress for the “managers”, etc.!
 And you start measuring productivity in terms of the rate at which you fix bugs, at a time when the project should have been completed.
 A mechanical engineer would not build a bridge or design a diesel engine like that, and neither should a “software engineer”.

 Q10.
 It sounds as though StateWORKS uses an interpreter.
-Is it not very inefficient in that case ?
+Is it not very inefficient in that case?

-A. In a sense you are correct, but the StateWORKS executor has little in common with the interpreters used for languages such as BASIC.
+In a sense you are correct, but the StateWORKS executor has little in common with the interpreters used for languages such as BASIC.
 It is not working with the text entered by the designer, but on a very compressed and efficient binary file, designed for efficient execution.
-The "virtual environment" in which it functions obliges the expressions governing its nature to be made out of sets of assertions, which might, for example, be represented as binary digits in an array.
+The “virtual environment” in which it functions obliges the expressions governing its nature to be made out of sets of assertions, which might, for example, be represented as binary digits in an array.
 So the run-time system just needs to test sets of these, is very fast, and can keep up with other approaches such as coding.

 Q11.
 I know something about FSM and wonder which Model is used by StateWORKS?

-A. The classical theory of finite state machines refers to two models, the Moore Model and the Mealy model.
+The classical theory of finite state machines refers to two models, the Moore Model and the Mealy model.
 The Moore model state machine generates outputs which depend only on the current state, while the Mealy model generates outputs which are a function of both the current state and the inputs.
 When implemented in hardware, the Moore model may make the generation of outputs simpler, particularly if the digital embodiment of each state name or code is carefully selected, but they may require more states than the equivalent Mealy machine.
 In software, the differences become more academic, and in fact StateWORKS combines the features of both models.

-Outputs, which are called "actions" in StateWORKS to make them more general in nature, can be generated when a FSM enters a given state (entry action), or alternatively when it leaves a given state (exit action).
-The first corresponds to the Moore model, while the second is not foreseen in the theoretical models but stems rather form an engineering practise.
+Outputs, which are called “actions” in StateWORKS to make them more general in nature, can be generated when an FSM enters a given state (entry action), or alternatively when it leaves a given state (exit action).
+The first corresponds to the Moore model, while the second is not foreseen in the theoretical models, but stems rather form an engineering practice.
 In a way, it could be derived from the Mealy model as a specific variant of an input action.
 The true input action as defined in the Mealy model is determined in each state by the inputs but not necessarily by the transitions.

 A third possibility exists in StateWORKS: an output “action” can be triggered by an input of some sort, when the FSM is in a specific state, without causing a state transition.
 This is a classical case of a Mealy model, and in some instances it can simplify the structure of the FSM.

 Another kind of action is imaginable, a so-called transition action which is again a specific action of a Mealy model.
-The transition action is done when a transition is performed..
+The transition action is done when a transition is performed.

 StateWORKS uses three action types: entry, exit and input.